-- (A) Even infants influence the world around them and construct their own development through their interactions.
-Consider an infant who smiles at each adult he sees; he influences his world because adults are likely to smile, use "baby talk," and play with him in response. - (B) People are influenced by the physical and social contexts in which they live, but they also play a role in influencing their development by interacting with, and changing, those contexts. - (C) The infant brings adults into close contact, making one-on-one interactions and creating opportunities for learning.
-By engaging the world around them, thinking, being curious, and interacting with people, objects, and the world around them, individuals of all ages are "manufacturers of their own development."
+- (A) People are influenced by the physical and social contexts in which they live, but they also play a role in influencing their development by interacting with, and changing, those contexts. - (B) Consider an infant who smiles at each adult he sees; he influences his world because adults are likely to smile, use "baby talk," and play with him in response. - (C) The infant brings adults into close contact, making one-on-one interactions and creating opportunities for learning. - (D) By engaging the world around them, thinking, being curious, and interacting with people, objects, and the world around them, individuals of all ages are "manufacturers of their own development." - (E) Even infants influence the world around them and construct their own development through their interactions.